 An unrelated donor search may be required when the patient has a disease for which a transplant is needed and a suitable donor within the family is not available.
-The plan's payment for unrelated donor searches from an authorized, licensed registry for bone marrow/stem cell transplants will not exceed \$30,000 per transplant.
+The plan's payment for unrelated donor searches for bone marrow/stem cell transplants will not exceed \$30,000 per transplant.